kafandre/CompBoost/README.md

 ```

 ## 📚 Citation & Background

-This library implements the momentum-based feature selection regularizer introduced in the master thesis of André Kafanke.
-If you use this software in academic research, please link back to this repository.
+This library implements the momentum-based feature selection regularizer and advanced CWB mechanics developed by André Kafanke.

+**A formal academic paper detailing the theoretical proofs and extensive benchmarking of this methodology is currently in preparation.** If you use this software in your research, please link back to this GitHub repository.
+A formal citation (BibTeX) will be provided here once the paper/preprint is published.

 ## 📄 License